 Request for PPE

-Personal Protective Equipment selection matrix based on existing guidance from the SHE department for diseases and harm, control and prevention.
+Personal Protective Equipment selection matrix based on existing guidance from the SHE department for control and prevention from unfavorable working conditions.
 The matrix directs users to which types of PPE to wear based on certain work activities or potential exposures.

 Preconditions